corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/corda-services/retrieve-party-instances.md

 ## Retrieving `AnonymousParty` instances

-To retrieve an `AnonymousParty` instance from `IdentityService` you must provide the `PublicKey` that will be used to represent the anonymous party:
+To retrieve an `AnonymousParty` instance from `IdentityService` you must provide the `PublicKey` that is used to represent the anonymous party:

 - Kotlin